jfranklin9000/udon-highlighter/README.md

 ## QUESTIONS

-- should we fail gracefully?
+- Should we fail gracefully?

-- the udon docs say a header are haxes followed by a single space followed by the actual text
+- The udon docs say a header are haxes followed by a single space followed by the actual text.
-  => do we want to enforce a single space?
+  Do we want to enforce a single space?
-  (the parser doesn't now)
+  The parser doesn't now; I guess the "actual text" can start with spaces.